apar-singhal/QuantumComputing-SuperpositionArrays/readme.md

 ## Description

-I am adding sme scripts that we used in a cyber defence competition.
+These are some scripts that I wrote for a cyber defence competition.
-These scripts help to quickly and safely change the passwords, logging into different servers, monitoring the instances, etc.
+These scripts help to quickly and safely change the passwords and some other tasks:
+1. Change ssh passwords of one or all the servers
+2. Logging into different servers
+3. Monitoring the instances